UnexpectedFeature/unexpectedfeature.github.io/source/_posts/Explaining-Node-based-workflow-for-AI-image-generation.md

 ### CLIP Model

-A CLIP model is a Text Encoder, in layman terms it the black box that accepts your input and translates it to the model itself so that it can generate what you want to see.
+A CLIP model is a Text Encoder, in layman terms its the black box that accepts your input and translates it to the model itself, so that it can generate an image containing what you want to see.

 ### The actual checkpoint

-The model itself takes a starting point (in case of txt2img, a randomized noise image, in case of img2img a "blurred", more noisy version of your starting image), and starts denoising.
-By progfressively removing noise from the image in a way that statistically represents an image that corresponds to your input (positive conditioning) and resembles less your negative input (negative conditioning) an image is generated in latent space.
+The model itself takes a starting point (in case of txt2img, a randomized noise image; in case of img2img a "blurred", more noisy version of your starting image), and starts denoising.
+By progressively removing noise from the current image in a way that statistically represents an image that resembles more your positive input (positive conditioning) and less your negative input (negative conditioning), it slowly converges to an image in "latent space".

 ### VAE Model

 A VAE model then clears the latent space and returns you an image.
-You can think of this like the final step of developing an image in the old days, the last bath before pulling the photograph out and letting it dry.
+You can think of this like the final step of developing an photograph in the old days, the last bath to permanently fix the colors before pulling it out and letting it dry.

 ## **Latent Space**